AlonzoMorales/Python_Pandas/README.md

 # Python_Pandas

-Using Python Pandas Library  and Jupyter Notebook to analyze CSV Data
+Using Python Pandas Library and Jupyter Notebook to analyze CSV file with sales and customer data from gaming company

 Final report includes the following: